pandom79/Unitd/README.md

 For the user instance we have only one state:
 - user

-The **init** and **final** states are excluded by normal units handling.
-In these states are only present the units which "initialize" and "finalize" the system.
-An example, could be the mounting and unmounting the disk, etc...
+The **init** and **final** states are excluded by normal units handling.<br>
+In these states are only present the units which "initialize" and "finalize" the system.<br>
+An example could be the mounting and unmounting the disk, etc...<br>
 Normally, the final user should not consider these states.

 ### Build instructions